camilocorreaUdeA/go-training/A_tour_of_Go/Basic_types_and_Variables.md

 Try the code online [here](https://goplay.space/#tvuyqK3BSX1)

-__Variadic function__: A function that is called with the a varying number of arguments is known as a variadic function.
+__Variadic function__: A function that is called with a varying number of arguments is known as a variadic function.
 Or in other words, a user is allowed to pass zero or more arguments into the variadic function

 ```golang
 // Go program to illustrate the